 Wide-trunked cypress trees lure photographers, boaters and nature lovers of all stripes to Lake Bistineau State Park, located a short half-hour drive from Shreveport and Bossier City.
 If you want to see north Louisiana’s pristine wetlands at their wildest, this is the place to be.
+If you want to catch big bass, order a Bassport and start fishing the Louisiana Bass Trail.

 This is a park awash in history.
 In 1800, thousands of acres of what would become Lake Bistineau were clogged by a massive logjam.
 Once freed, the rising waters were tamed with the construction of an actual dam, which carved out inlets that today make for some prime freshwater fishing.